Understanding the California Property Tax Rate: A Comprehensive Guide

 Calculating your annual property tax bill

-• Calculate your property tax bill accurately
+• Calculate your property taxes without surprises

-• Plan accordingly
+• Plan your finances confidently

 Assessing your property's value

-Calculating your property tax bill commences with evaluating your property’s value.
+As mentioned above, calculating your property tax bill commences with evaluating your property’s value.
 This is established at the time of purchase or completion of new construction, usually based on the purchase price or the current market value of the new construction.
-Under Proposition 13, this assessed value can’t increase more than 2% annually unless there’s a change in ownership or new construction, both of which trigger reassessment at current market rates.

 For homeowners who have maintained ownership for many years or for properties in areas with rapid price increases, the property’s assessed value may be significantly lower than the current market value.
 Therefore, comprehending your property’s assessment process is fundamental as it directly influences your property tax bill.